BCDevOps/devops-platform-workshops/openshift-201/react-pipeline.md

 After completing this section, you should have a greater understanding of OpenShift Pipelines, and how to create tasks in order to deploy a react application.

 As an alternative, we also have another [pipeline lab exercise](https://github.com/BCDevOps/devops-platform-workshops/blob/master/openshift-201/pipelines.md) that uses `maven` instead of `react`.
-Feel free to complete one or both of these as your prefer.
+Please choose one of these to complete.

 ## Prerequisites
-These instructions assume the use of a bash-based shell such as `zsh` (included on OS X) or [WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for Windows.
+These instructions assume the use of a bash-based shell such as `zsh` (included on OS X) or [WSL](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/docs/openshift-projects-and-access/install-the-oc-command-line-tool/) for Windows.
 Please use one of these shells, or make the appropriate modifications to the commands shown in these instructions.

 This lab is based on the `pipeline-templates` which has it's own set of [prerequisites and installation instructions](https://github.com/bcgov/pipeline-templates/tree/main/tekton#install-in-docker-container).
 You'll need to choose either the docker installation method, or building on your own machine.
 If you follow the docker method shown in the video, you'll need to install and run [docker desktop](https://www.docker.com/).